 Seasonal adjustment is the process of identifying and removing the seasonal components from a series to leave the underlying trend and irregular components.
-The revised workforce jobs series have undergone a seasonal adjustment review, by our Time Series Analysis branch, causing revisions back to September 1981.
+The revised workforce jobs series have undergone a seasonal adjustment review, by our Time Series Analysis branch, causing revisions back to March 1982.

-4. Changes to estimates of public sector employment
+4. Changes to estimates of Public Sector Employment

-Workforce jobs (WFJ) makes use of our official public sector employment (PSE) estimates for Great Britain.
+Workforce Jobs (WFJ) makes use of our official public sector employment (PSE) estimates for Great Britain.
 These inputs are not benchmarked as they are the definitive measure of PSE.
-The data received at September 2018 have led to revisions back to March 2008 in WFJ.
-Further information is available in the Public sector employment, UK: September 2018 statistical bulletin.
+The data received at September 2019 have led to revisions back to March 2018 in WFJ.
+Further information is available in the September 2019 PSE Statistical Bulletin.